 Phormium tenax 'Croce di Malta'

 All Phormiums (whether P. tenax or P. cookianum) are described by proper botanists as having a 'broad genetic base'.
 This means highly variable and incredibly unpredictable.
-Sow 1000 seeds and hardly any will be the same; they will vary in the way they look and their frost hardiness.
+Sow 1000 seeds and hardly any will be the same; they will vary both in the way they look and their frost hardiness.
 This plant is remarkably frost hardy and is propagated by division - so they're all the same plant.
 We find the broad leafed forms of Phormium less hardy than the narrow leafed and more erect forms.
 A well grown one of these is an explosion.
 They remind me of my drawings of tanks blowing up.
 I haven't done a drawing of a tank blowing up for quite a while but I suspect that were I to be called upon to do one now, it would still look like a particularly fine example of a New Zealand Flax.
 We call them Phormium tenax.
-Kiwis call them Flax Bushes; usually in a slightly bored sounding voice.
-I know there are an awful lot of Flax Bushes in New Zealand but we still get quite excited by them back in Blighty.
+Kiwis call them Flax Bushes - usually in a rather unexcited tone of voice.
+It's true that there are an awful lot of Flax Bushes in New Zealand but we still get quite excited by them here in Blighty.

 Propagated by division and by micropropagation by us.
 Can grow to 7ft x 4ft in ideal conditions (rich, well drained soil and plenty of light).
 From a design point of view, having a source of the same plant (clones) - for mass planting - is a great boon that discerning gardeners appreciate.